 Renting a condo unit, or even a home, is such a huge step to take.
 It’s understandable to have doubts and even second thoughts while scouting or even when it’s time to sign the leasing contract.

-But, with the right research and assistance from experts, it can be the best, life-changing decision you’ll make.
+But, with the right research and assistance from experts, it can be the best, life-changing decision and investment you’ll make.
 Here are some things to consider to help guide you through the decision-making process.